-HWM-IAMF#4 through HMW-IAMF#6 will establish plans for the safe handling of hazardous materials during construction, including those materials associated with contaminated soils or groundwater, construction chemicals, and demolition of structures to ensure hazardous materials are properly handled and there are no adverse environmental or safety impacts.
-HMW-IAMF#4 requires that the contractor prepare a CMP addressing provisions for the disturbance of undocumented contamination for review and approval by the Authority.
+HMW-IAMF#4 through HMW-IAMF#6 will establish plans for the safe handling of hazardous materials during construction, including those materials associated with contaminated soils or groundwater, construction chemicals, and demolition of structures to ensure hazardous materials are properly handled and there are no adverse environmental or safety impacts.
+HMW-IAMF#4 requires that the Authority, or its design contractor, develop an SMP for use in preparing a CMP.
+The CMP would contain provisions for the disturbance of either known, suspected, or unanticipated contamination and would be submitted for review and approval by the Authority.
 HMW-IAMF#5 requires the contractor to prepare demolition plans for the safe dismantling and removal of building components and debris, while HMW-IAMF#6 requires that the contractor prepare a CMP addressing spill prevention.
 The CMP would include procedures that avoid or reduce the potential for releases and foreseeable upset conditions that would expose persons or the environment to substantial hazards.
 With Authority approval of the above plans, the contractor would implement these plans, cooperating with local agencies to safely identify, handle, and dispose of contamination encountered during construction of each of the six Build Alternatives.

 HMW-IAMF#7 and HMW-IAMF#8 will require the contractor to comply with federal and state regulations to further reduce risks from handling and disposing hazardous materials during construction activities, while HYD-IAMF#3 will avoid release of hazardous materials due to stormwater flow.
-HMW-IAMF#7 will apply regulations, such as RCRA, CERCLA, the Hazardous Materials Release Response Plans and Inventory Law, and the Hazardous Waste Control Act.
-Lastly, HMW-IAMF#8 requires that the contractor comply with the State Water Resources Control Board Construction Clean Water Act Section 402 General Permit conditions and requirements for transport, labeling, containment, cover, and other BMPs for storage of hazardous materials during construction.
+HMW-IAMF#7 will apply regulations implementing RCRA, CERCLA, the Hazardous Materials Release Response Plans and Inventory Law, and the Hazardous Waste Control Law.
+Lastly, HMW-IAMF#8 requires that the contractor comply with the State Water Resources Control Board Construction Clean Water Act Section 402 General Permit conditions and requirements for transport, labeling, containment, cover, and other BMPs for storage of hazardous materials during construction and operation.
+GEO-IAMF#4 and GEO-IAMF#5 will require the Contractor to prepare a CMP that addresses historic or abandoned mines and other toxic sites (GEO-IAMF#4); and specifies how the contractor will minimize or avoid impacts related to naturally occurring materials (i.e., radon, mercury, and naturally occurring asbestos) (GEO-IAMF#5).
 HYD-IAMF#3 will require that the contractor prepare and implement a construction stormwater pollution prevention plan to avoid release from contaminated materials into runoff.

 HYD-IAMF#3 will require that the contractor prepare and implement a construction stormwater pollution prevention plan.
 Federal and state regulations, implemented by HMW-IAMF#4 through HMW-IAMF#8, manage and minimize threats associated with the usage, storage, transport, and disposal of hazardous materials and wastes.
 The IAMFs require the contractor to transport, use, and dispose of hazardous materials following procedures that avoid or reduce the potential for releases and foreseeable upset conditions that would expose persons or the environment to substantial hazards.
-With HMW-IAMF#3 through HMW-IAMF#8, the impact would be less than significant under CEQA for the Refined SR14, SR14A, E1, E1A, E2, and E2A Build Alternatives.
+With HMW-IAMF#4 through HMW-IAMF#8, as well as HYD-IAMF#3, the impact would be less than significant under CEQA for the Refined SR14, SR14A, E1, E1A, E2, and E2A Build Alternatives.
 Therefore, CEQA does not require any mitigation.